garaemon/pcl_ros_conversion_benchmark/README.md

 If your pointcloud processing takes 0.03sec (= 30fps), summation of the processing and conversion will be 0.05sec (= 20fps).

-OTH, there is a huge *jump* around 700k points in several experiments.
+There is a huge *jump* around 700k points in several experiments.
 We need to dig this issue more to address the reason but cache contamination is a potential reason of this problem.